williamcodingacc/JCDS03_Final_Project/README.md

 # JCDS03_Final_Project
 JCDS03_Final_Project - William

-Expatrait Living in the City of Barcelona
+Expatriat Living in the City of Barcelona

-Opportunity Analysis for Expatriats living in Barcelona, three part of Analysis is done:
+Brief economic study for Expatriats moving/living in Barcelona, three part of Analysis is done:

 A1.
 Prediction of Immigration by Nationality and Region/sub-continent